What is a content creator exactly?

 Up to 4x more people prefer to watch a video about a product than read about it.

-How To Be Leading Content Creator In Your Niche
+How To A Become Highly Successful Content Creator In Your Niche

 Want to be the go-to writer in your space?